 Non-Independent Director of the Bank demitted office after office hours on 19th June2018 consequent to completion his tenure of 8 years in terms of Section 10A(2A)(1) of theBanking Regulation Act 1949.
 Board places on record for the excellent and valuableservices rendered and contribution made by him during his tenure as Director of the Bank.

 Apart from the above there were no changes in the directors holding office.

 Declaration by Independent Directors

 The Bank has received necessary declaration from each Independent Director under Sec149(6) of the Companies Act 2013 and the Listing Regulations that they met the criteriaof independence laid down in the Companies Act 2013 and Listing Regulations.

 All Independent Directors are familiar with their roles rights and responsibilities inthe Bank at the time of appointment and also on a recurrent basis.
 The details of variousprogrammes undertaken for familiarizing the Independent Directors are disclosed inCorporate Governance Report which forms part of this Annual Report.

 It is hereby confirmed that the Bank has proper systems in place to ensure complianceof all laws applicable to the Bank.

-A separate section on Corporate Governance standards followed by your Bank and therelevant disclosures as stipulated under Listing Regulations and Companies Act 2013 andthe rules made thereunder forms part of this report.
+A separate section on Corporate Governance standards followed by your Bank and therelevant disclosures as stipulated under Listing Regulations and Companies Act 2013 andthe rules made thereunder is enclosed as an annexure to this report.